Powerlearnproject/se-day1-assignment-Idowuoj-1/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-###Answer
+**Answer**
--A. Software engineering is the systematic approach to designing, developing, testing, and maintaining software systems1.
+A. Software engineering is the systematic approach to designing, developing, testing, and maintaining software systems1.
 It combines principles from computer science and engineering to create reliable and efficient software solution

--B. Importance in the technology industry:
+B. Importance in the technology industry:
 Innovation: Drives advancements in AI, machine learning, and other cutting-edge technologies.
 Efficiency: Enhances productivity by automating tasks and optimizing processes.
 Reliability: Ensures software is robust, scalable, and meets user needs

 Identify and describe at least three key milestones in the evolution of software engineering.
-###Answer
+**Answer**
 1. 1968 NATO Conference: The term “software engineering” was officially coined during this conference, marking the beginning of recognizing software development as an engineering discipline.
 2. Introduction of Object-Oriented Programming (OOP): In the 1980s, OOP revolutionized software design by promoting modularity and reusability, making software development more efficient and manageable.
 3. Agile Methodologies: Emerging in the 1990s, Agile methodologies emphasized flexibility, collaboration, and customer feedback, significantly improving the adaptability and responsiveness of software development processes

 List and briefly explain the phases of the Software Development Life Cycle.
-###Answer
+**Answer**
 1. Planning & Analysis: Identify project goals, gather requirements, and assess feasibility.
 2. Requirements Gathering: Document detailed software requirements based on stakeholder needs.
 3. Design: Create architectural and detailed design plans for the software.